estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	LOC	Tallinna	2	nmod
+1	LOC	Jaapani	2	nmod

-2	OTHER	külmhoone	3	nmod
+2	OTHER	välispoliitika	3	nmod

-3	OTHER	turundusdirektor	0	root
+3	OTHER	eksperdi	0	root

-4	OTHER	Katre	3	appos
+4	OTHER	Hisane	3	appos

-5	OTHER	Kõvask	4	flat
+5	OTHER	Masaki	4	flat

 has_ner: True